Is It True That The Bhagavad Gita is ‘An Extremist Literature’ That Spreads Social Disorder?

 nirvairah sarvabhūtesu yah sa māmeti pāndava|

-“This man, O Arjun, who acts only for my sake (matkarmah), rests on and is dedicated to me alone (matparmah), in complete detachment (sangvarjitah) and freedom from malice towards all beings (nirvairah sarvbhooteshu), knows and attains to me.”
+“This man, O Arjun, who acts only for My sake (mat-karmah), depends upon and is devoted solely to Me (mat-parmah), free from attachment (sangavarjitah), and devoid of malice towards all beings (nirvairah sarva-bhuteshu), truly knows and attains Me.”

-The four essential requirements of the evolutionary discipline by which a man can achieve spiritual perfection or transcendence (of which human life is the means) are indicated by the terms: “matkarmah,” “matparmah,” “sangvarjitah,” and “nirvairah sarvbhooteshu.”
+The four essential requisites of the evolutionary spiritual discipline through which a person may attain perfection or transcendence—of which human life is the means—are expressed by the terms: mat-karmah, mat-parmah, sangavarjitah, and nirvairah sarva-bhuteshu.

-Only a worshipper fulfilling these four conditions can attain to Lord Krishn.
-It hardly needs saying that if the four ways urged by the last verse of the chapter are observed, the resulting state is one in which external war and physical bloodshed are simply out of the question.
-That is one more instance that the Geeta is not about external fighting.
-There is not one verse in the poem that supports the idea of physical violence or killing.
-When we have sacrificed ourselves through yagya, remember only God and no one else, are completely detached from both nature and the rewards of our action, and when there is no malignity in us towards any being, with whom and for what shall we fight?
+Only a worshipper who fulfills these four conditions can truly attain Lord Krishna.
+It scarcely needs to be said that when these four disciplines, as urged in the final verse of the chapter, are observed, the resulting state of being leaves no room for external war or physical bloodshed.
+This is yet another instance proving that the Gita is not about outward conflict.
+There is not a single verse in the scripture that advocates physical violence or killing.
+When we have offered ourselves completely through yajna (meditation), remember only God and none else, are wholly detached from both nature and the fruits of our actions, and harbor no malice towards any being — then with whom, and for what, shall we fight?

 ममैवांशो जीवलोके जीवभूतः सनातनः।